Skip to content

 Short answers, pulled from the story.

-When did Paul I of Russia die and how was he killed?
+How did Paul I of Russia die?